J. K. Rowling: Transgender people

-Rowling is opposed to legislation that would allow transgender people to legally self-identify their gender without first receiving a medical diagnosis.
-She rejects the view that gender identity is different from birth sex, and that it should take priority in equalities law.
-Her view is that it would be unsafe to allow "any man who believes or feels he's a woman" into bathrooms, changing rooms, or what she considers "single-sex spaces".
-These views are often described as trans-exclusionary.
+Rowling has been described as a gender-critical feminist or trans-exclusionary radical feminist.
+She rejects the view that gender identity is different from birth sex.
+She is opposed to legislation that would allow transgender people to legally self-identify their gender without first receiving a medical diagnosis.
+She believes that women-only spaces should be defined by sex, which would prevent trans women from entering them.
+These views are often described as anti-trans or transphobic.
+Studies estimate that her positions and public profile make her an influential figure in the acceptability of transphobic discourse in the United Kingdom.

-Friction over Rowling's trans-exclusionary writings surged in 2019 when she defended Maya Forstater, whose employment contract was not renewed after she made a series of tweets questioning U.K. government plans to let people declare their own gender.
-(The Employment Appeal Tribunal found that Forstater had been discriminated against.
+Friction over Rowling's trans-exclusionary writings surged in 2019 when she defended Maya Forstater, whose employment contract was not renewed after she made a series of tweets questioning UK government plans to let people declare their own gender.
+(The Employment Appeal Tribunal found that Forstater had been discriminated against.)
 (Note: An appeals court ruled in 2021 that Forstater's gender-critical views were protected under the 2010 UK Equality Act after the original employment tribunal found they were not.
-In July 2022, a new tribunal decision was published (Forstater v Center for Global Development Europe) ruling that Forstater had suffered direct discrimination from her employer.))
+In July 2022, a new tribunal decision was published (Forstater v Center for Global Development Europe) ruling that Forstater had suffered direct discrimination from her employer.)
 Rowling wrote that transgender people should live in "peace and security" but said she opposed "forc[ing] women out of their jobs for stating that sex is real".
-According to Harry Potter scholar Lana Whited, in the next six months "Rowling herself fanned the flames as she became increasingly vocal".
+According to the Harry Potter scholar Lana Whited, in the next six months "Rowling herself fanned the flames as she became increasingly vocal".